PatelKrishna02/PatelKrishna02/README.md

 ---

 ## 🚀 About Me
-I am an ICT graduate with hands-on experience building web applications and automation tools used in real-world business environments.
+I have hands-on experience building real-world web applications and automation tools that improve business workflows.

+I have developed practical solutions using Python (Flask) and JavaScript, focusing on performance, usability, and clean system design.

-I enjoy solving practical problems through software, improving workflows, and building systems that deliver real impact.
+I enjoy solving real problems through code, turning manual processes into efficient, scalable systems.

 ---